 Winterize Your Windows – To winterize your windows, purchase some caulk or weather strip at your local hardware store and apply it to seal air leaks throughout your home.
 For further air-tight sealing, we also recommend installing storm windows and storm doors during the colder months, which can increase your energy efficiency by 45%!

 Clean Out Your Gutters – Clearing your gutters is an important part of winterization.
 Be sure to remove twigs, leaves, and other debris that may have collected in your gutters.
-When drainage systems are clogged, rain water will pour directly onto your foundation and seep into your basement and damage your structural support.
+When drainage systems are clogged, rainwater will pour directly onto your foundation and seep into your basement and damage your structural support.
 Also, make sure that your downspouts are extended at least 5 feet to ensure that water flow is directed away from your home.
-If you are in need of gutter repair or new gutters, AMC911 is the name to call.
+If you are in need of gutter repair or new gutters, Atlas Master Companies is the name to call.

 Insulate Your Pipes – It is important to keep your pipes from freezing as they could burst and become a dangerous flooding hazard.
 You can purchase a high R-value pipe foam at your local hardware store and attach it to your pipes using duct tape.

-Reverse Your Ceiling Fans – This may seem like a strange winterization tip, but by reversing your ceiling blades to turn clockwise instead of counter clockwise will generate and updraft that pushes hot air down into your living area.
+Reverse Your Ceiling Fans – This may seem like a strange winterization tip, but by reversing your ceiling blades to turn clockwise instead of counter-clockwise will generate an updraft that pushes hot air down into your living area.
 This works to circulate the heat into the room and can decrease your heating costs by 10%!
 Now that’s an innovative way to winterize your home.